ORM Frameworks for Financial Institutions under Basel III, CRR III and DORA

 What components does an effective Operational Risk Management Framework include?

-A robust Operational Risk Management Framework (ORMF) integrates several key components for a comprehensive approach to managing operational risks:
+A solid Operational Risk Management Framework (ORMF) integrates several key components for a comprehensive approach to managing operational risks:

 • Governance and organization: - Three-Lines-of-Defense model with clear separation of duties - Operational Risk Committee with representatives from relevant areas - Chief Risk Officer (CRO) with direct reporting line